twineworks/tweakflow/site/content/reference.md

 All data and functions in tweakflow are immutable values.
 You can always create, inspect, compare and pass them around without worrying about object identity or unexpected modifications.
 There is no way a value in tweakflow can change.

 Tweakflow uses [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) for its collections.
-It comes with a set of functions in the standard library to make compuations with immutable values easy.
+It comes with a set of functions in the standard library to make computations with immutable values easy.

 ### Reproducible calculations